Three Pairs of 18th Century Pockets

 A pair of sunny yellow 18th Century pockets bound with navy blue bias binding.

-I started this very hobbit-y pair of 18th Century pockets before i left Chile in 2020 out of a fat quarter of quilting cotton given to me by a friend relocating to the United States.
+I started this very hobbit-y pair of 18th Century pockets before i left Chile in 2020.
 I finally i whipped down the waist ties 18 months later, after I got home to Chile again!

 I need to go full hobbitcore don’t I?
 Perhaps I don’t need an entire new costume.
 My Burnley & Trowbridge bedgown looks pretty well hobbit-y already!)